clio-janelia/clio-store/README.md

 Here is a list of variables:

+URL_PREFIX: a prefix to add to the API endpoint URLs.  (e.g., "/clio_toplevel")

 OWNER: the email address of a user that automatically gets admin privileges.

 SIG_BUCKET: the GCS bucket specifier for the dataset signatures.